ranjithshegde/ofxNI2/README.md

 -------
 Create a project using the project generator, including this addon

-Copy the NITE.ini file from the copy_to_bin_folder to your application's bin folder.
+Copy the NITE.ini file from copy_to_bin_folder/linux64 to your application's bin folder.
 If you aren't using NITE (no skeleton tracking, just depth) you can ignore this step.

 OSX
 ---